 Unusual changes in your behavior, thoughts, or emotions are symptoms of schizophrenia.
-If you have noticed any of these differences, make an appointment to see your physician, who will perform a psychological and medical exam, or refer you to a psychiatrist who can determine whether an at-home or an inpatient setting is most appropriate.
+If you have noticed any of these differences, make an appointment to see your physician, who will perform a psychological and medical exam, or refer you to a psychiatrist who can determine whether an at-home or inpatient setting is most appropriate.

 A doctor will ask for the history of family members who may have similar symptoms or have been diagnosed with schizophrenia.
 Healthcare professionals will want to know if a family member has ever been hospitalized and details about recent behaviors.
 While a schizophrenia diagnosis may seem grim, many treatment options and resources are available.